adamziff/untz-vivid/README.md

 # next-tailwind-vivid-starter
-A starter repository with React, NextJS, Tailwind, and Vivid set up.
+A starter repository with React, NextJS, Tailwind, and Vivid set up - all using TypeScript.

 # Getting Started